Estimated Reading Time: 6 mins

 What I’d like to point out is that it’s not what they say that matters, but how you receive it — and whether you choose to accept it as fact.

-People will always have something to say — those we know and those we don’t.
 What they say, can only have an impact if we choose to accept the words spoken.

 image by monstera production/pexels